rednafi/rednafi.com/content/python/metaclasses.md

 different from that of `type`.
 The following example shows the default behaviors of these special methods and their execution order.

-> Some people immediately think of `__init__`, and I’ve occasionally called it “the
+> Some people immediately think of `__init__`, and I've occasionally called it “the
-> constructor” myself; but in actuality, as its name indicates, it’s an initializer and by
+> constructor” myself; but in actuality, as its name indicates, it's an initializer and by
-> the time it’s invoked, the object has already been created, seeing as it’s passed in as
+> the time it's invoked, the object has already been created, seeing as it's passed in as
 > self.
 The real constructor is a far less famous function: `__new__`.
 The reason you might
-> never hear about it or use it—is that allocation doesn’t mean that much in Python, which
+> never hear about it or use it—is that allocation doesn't mean that much in Python, which
 > manages memory for you.
-So if you do override `__new__`, it’d be just like your
+So if you do override `__new__`, it'd be just like your
-> `__init__`—except you’ll have to call into Python to actually create the object, and then
+> `__init__`—except you'll have to call into Python to actually create the object, and then
 > return that object afterward.

 ```python